 1952: Hank Williams released “Jambalaya (On the Bayou).”
 The song has since been covered numerous times by artists across several genres.

 1954: Sun Records released Elvis Presley’s first single, “That’s All Right” backed with “Blue Moon of Kentucky.”
-Both sides of the record had been recorded just under two weeks earlier.
+Both sides of the record had been recorded less than two weeks earlier.

 1955: WINS radio station in New York City adopted a policy of not playing white cover versions of black R&B songs, a principle practiced by disc jockey Alan Freed, who had joined WINS the year before.